 Colorado doesn’t stop at the major metropolitan areas.
-Rural businesses in Colorado deserve more in their own backyard.
+Rural-owned small business owners in Colorado deserve more in their own backyard.

-The lack of broadband and connectivity infrastructure made it more difficult for rural business owners to pivot and engage customers in new ways.
+The lack of broadband and connectivity infrastructure made it more difficult for rural-owned small business owners to pivot and engage customers in new ways.
 Energize Colorado is committed to building connected rural ecosystems that can thrive all year whether it is agricultural, energy or tourism growth sectors.

 Expanding access in Rural Colorado for more connected small business activity